 Former Pedro The Lion frontman David Bazan is playing a house show in Birmingham Tuesday, April 12.
-Or excuse me, it’s a “living room show,” something a professional coffee shop circuiteer with a website that automatically plays a song from an E.P and a layout like a 1999 Christian e-zine might refer to as a “house concert.”
-(More power to him.)
+Or excuse me, it’s a “living room show.”
 While you probably don’t have the $20 pre-paid, sold-out PDF needed to get in, the show (and proximity) is enough of an excuse to run an interview I did with Bazan last fall.

-Dave Bazan has never made it through an interview without being asked to his dish on his love-hate relationship with God — even after this one.
-But though I couldn’t help bringing up the spiritually schizophrenic nature of his 15-year career — the first half spent as the great white hope of the Christian indie-rock scene (that his former incarnation, Pedro The Lion, helped create), the second defined by the same naked honesty that so endeared him to evangelical hipsters but which produced increasingly godless records that former fans began treating like sex tapes sold to Paste Magazine (which in 2006 named drunk, post-Christian Dave to it’s 100 Best Living Songwriters List) – I’ve decided to keep the end result of the interview as light and earth-bound as possible.
+Dave Bazan has never made it through an interview without being asked to dish on his love-hate relationship with God — even after this one.
+But though I couldn’t help bringing up the spiritually schizophrenic nature of his 15-year career — the first half spent as the great white hope of the Christian indie-rock scene (that his former incarnation, Pedro The Lion, helped create), the second defined by the same naked honesty that so endeared him to evangelical hipsters (but produced enough increasingly godless records for Paste Magazine to name drunk, post-Christian Dave to it’s 100 Best Living Songwriters List in 2006) – I’ve decided to keep the end result of the interview as light and earth-bound as possible.
 No more talk about how he reconciled the Old Testament God and the New Testament God in lyrics of yore.
 No discussion on the semantics of whether Pedro The Lion was a Christian Band or Band Of Christians.
-No explanation of new his insta-angle agnosticism.
+No explanation of new his instant-angle agnosticism.
 No elaboration on being invited back in 2009 to rock the flock at the Cornerstone Music Festival after being banned from the grounds for swilling vodka from a milk jug during his set in 2005.
 “To everything there is a season,” says Solomon, another famously introspective artist claimed by Christians, “and a time to every purpose under the heaven,” and Dave is pretty sure he’s never been asked to dish on, oh, say… Bo Jackson.
 Or those “stuck up” guys in Vampire Weekend.

 What’s the biggest professional compliment you’ve received as an artist?
 Have you ever seen Willie Nelson out in the crowd, nodding along?